sleicht/dotfiles-zsh/dotfiles-marketplace/git-conventional-commits/docs/conventional-commits-spec.md

 Refs: #123
 ```

-Specification
+## Specification

-The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 1. Commits MUST be prefixed with the jira ticket number that looks something like this MLE-999 or TE-222.
 2. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed